-- 127. The envisaged partnership with the United Kingdom should provide for an ambitious, close and lasting cooperation on external action to protect citizens from external threats, prevent conflicts, strengthen international peace and security and address the root causes of global challenges. - 128.
+- 122. The envisaged partnership should provide for an ambitious, close and lasting cooperation on external action to protect citizens from external threats, prevent conflicts, strengthen international peace and security and address the root causes of global challenges. - 123.
 The envisaged partnership should preserve the autonomy of the Union's decision-making, including the shaping of its foreign policy, security and defence.
-The envisaged partnership should respect the legal order of the Union as well as its strategic and security interests. - 129.
-When and where the United Kingdom has shared interests with the Union, the envisaged partnership should enable the United Kingdom as a third country to cooperate with the Union. - 130.
-Making full use of the existing framework for cooperation of the Union with third countries, including through the United Nations, and the NATO, the partnership should enable appropriate dialogue, consultation, exchange of information and cooperation mechanisms that are flexible, scalable and proportionate to the level of engagement of the United Kingdom alongside the Union.
+The envisaged partnership should respect the legal order of the Union as well as its strategic and security interests. - When and where the United Kingdom has shared interests with the Union, the envisaged partnership should enable the United Kingdom as a third country to cooperate with the Union. - Making full use of the existing framework to cooperate with third countries, including through the United Nations and the NATO, the partnership should enable appropriate dialogue, consultation, exchange of information and cooperation mechanisms that are flexible, scalable and proportionate to the level of engagement of the United Kingdom alongside the Union.